| | | BETHESDA,

 our third hospital in Xiamen.
 By the fourth quarter we had substantially

 resumed our expected growth rates in each division.
+We regularly invest in building

 platforms that position the Company for growth and profitability in